rabutler-usbr/crssplot/doc/README.md

 ### Setting up Your Computer

 - Fork a copy of this repository, or update your local branch of an already forked version.
-This code is setup so that it does not need to be in the folder as the CRSS results you are processing.
+This code is setup so that it does not need to be in the same folder as the CRSS results you are processing.
 After you complete the processing for the current run, issue a pull request into BoulderCodeHub, and then create a release tag, e.g., "January 2016 Official".
   - You should not have to change the R working directory for any reason
 - Before opening R or R-Studio, ensure that the CRSS_DIR environment variable is set correctly.
 It should point to the CRSS folder that you want the results to be created in.
 The CRSS folder does not need to contain all of the scenario results, i.e., you can save these results to your local computer while the scenario results are stored on the server.